videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/android-sdk/setup.md

 }
 ```

 ### Step 4: All set!
-Refer to the documentation for a full list of available methods, events and features of the SDK.
+Here is the link to the complete sample code on [Github](https://github.com/videosdk-live/videosdk-rtc-android-java-sdk-example).
+Please refer to the [documentation](/docs/realtime-communication/sdk-reference/android-sdk/videosdk-class) for a full list of available methods, events and features of the SDK.